Frequently Asked Questions

 Almost all students who do CPT must arrange for the necessary 1 credit for CPT.

-Some academic majors require all students, US citizen and international students, to complete an internship (sometimes called a practicum) as part of their degree requirements.
-At BU those academic programs are the Master’s in Education, Master’s of Social Work, and the Master’s of Business Administration degrees.
+Some academic majors require all students, U.S. citizen and international students, to complete an internship (sometimes called a practicum) as part of their degree requirements.
+At Binghamton University, those academic programs are the master’s in education, master’s in social work and the master’s of business administration degrees.
 Students in these programs do not need to register for the 1 credit related to their CPT because internship is required for graduation.

-All other students (Watson School programs, Harpur College, Public Administration, or SOM undergraduate degrees) must register for a minimum of 1 credit related to the CPT.
-That one credit is part of the full time course registration for the semester(s) involved with the CPT.
+All other students (Watson School programs, Harpur College, CCPA or SOM undergraduate degrees) must register for a minimum of 1 credit related to the CPT.
+That one credit is part of the full-time course registration for the semester(s) involved with the CPT.

 What happens if I do not register?

-The course registration is required by Federal immigration regulations.
-Immigration regulations are US federal law.
+The course registration is required by federal immigration regulations.
+Immigration regulations are U.S. law.
 There is no way around it.
-If you do not register for the required credit, as part of your necessary full time course registration, then you place your immigration status at risk.
-Don’t do it.
+If you do not register for the required credit, as part of your necessary full-time course registration, then you place your immigration status at risk.
 This is a serious violation of federal immigration regulations.

 ISSS checks your student record to be sure you are in compliance with this rule.
 Failure to register will result in your CPT authorization being cancelled.
 ISSS will contact your employer to tell them you are no longer authorized for employment.